Guide

 01

-Professional Tax is a state-level tax - it is not collected by the central government.
+Professional Tax is a state-level tax - the central government does not collect it.
 About half the states in India levy it; the other half do not.
 If your business is in Delhi, Uttar Pradesh, Haryana, Rajasthan, Punjab, or Himachal Pradesh, you have zero Professional Tax obligations.
-Stop here.

-For everyone else, it is governed by the relevant state's Professional Tax Act, under the authority granted by Article 276 of the Constitution.
+Source: Article 276, Constitution of India.
 The maximum any state can charge is Rs.
 2,500 per year per person.

 02